-- tives (31-34 semester hours) nend more courses in upper-level English - for a baccalaureate degree with a major in st pass, with a satisfactory rating (grade of C or GL 431 Senior Essay as a culminating experience.
+5. Open Electives (31-34 semester hours)

+Recommend more courses in upper-level English

+6. A candidate for a baccalaureate degree with a major in English must pass, with a satisfactory rating (grade of C or higher), ENGL 431 Senior Seminar as a culminating evaluative experience.